xeroxinteractive/embedded-html-component-template/README.md

 * `gulp lint`: Checks your javascript for syntax errors
 * `gulp sass`: Compiles your SASS to CSS
-* `gulp server`: Starts a web server and opens Chrome displaying index.html.
-It also uses live reload so as you make sass/js/html changes it will automatically be updated in browser
+* `gulp serve`: Starts a web server and opens Chrome displaying index.html.
+It also uses live reload so as you make sass/js/html changes it will automatically be updated in browser.
+If you change the path to `/index-fr-fr.html` for example you will get the localised version of your component
 * `gulp dist`: Pulls together and zips all the files ready for delivery to Xerox, the file to deliver will be located in `./dist/dist.zip`

-### Directories
+### Files/Directories

-* `contrib/` - Any contrib libraries that should not be run through the gulp process such as jQuery plugins for example.
 * `css/` - The sass will be compiled to css and placed in here.
 Do not edit in this directory as the gulp process will clean it with every build.
 Contib css should be placed in the contrib folder
 * `dist/` - The location the dist deliverable is built
 * `images/` - All your images should be placed here.
 Contib images should be placed in the contrib folder
 * `js/` - All your javascript should be written in here.
-Contib javascript should be placed in the contrib folder
 * `sass/` - Your sass should be written in here
+* `mustache/partials/component.mustache` - This should be the template for your component
+* `mustache/base/head.mustache` - Add your CSS references here
+* `mustache/base/foot.mustache` - Add your JS references here
-* `*.html` - All your html should be at the root level
+* `data/` - All your JSON data to feed into mustache should be here.
+* `component-dev.*` - Ignore these files, they're there to make locale development easier

 ### Customisations
 Feel free to customise this project as you see fit, if you prefer to use less, coffeescript, typescript, whatever we're not too concerned so long as the deliverable remains to the same standard.